A website without visitors is like a rock concert with no audience: sad and pointless.

 Another very useful keyword research tool is UberSuggest.
 You can use the tool to quickly find new keywords not available in the Google Keyword Planner.
 UberSuggest does this by retrieving all of Google suggestions from related searches.

-If you want to delve deeper into this topic, check out this great keyword research guide on the Ahrefs blog.
+If you want to delve deeper into this topic, check out these great resources: the keyword research guide on the Ahrefs blog, as well as True North Social’s keyword guide for the best insights on how to optimize your keywords research.

 5. Use Your Keywords in the Page Title